comicrelief/engineering-handbook/service-delivery/Incidents/overview.md

 not delegated.
 If appropriate, they can remove roadblocks that prevent the incident team from working most effectively.

 ### Operations Lead

-The Operations lead works with the incident commander to respond to the incident by applying operational tools to the task at hand.
+The operations lead works with the incident commander to respond to the incident by applying operational tools to the task at hand.
 The operations team should be the only group modifying the system during an incident.

 ## Incident Documentation

 ### Status Page

 As part of documenting and communicating an incident, we should update the [status page](https://status.comicrelief.com) as an incident progresses.

 ### Live Documentation

 The incident commander’s most important responsibility during an incident is to keep a living incident document which should ideally be editable by several people concurrently.

-This living documentation can be messy, but must be functional as should be retained for postmortem analysis.
+This living documentation can be messy, but must be functional as it should be retained for post mortem analysis.

 ### Post Mortem

 Within 5 days of the incident, a post mortem meeting should be held.
 This meeting should provide a root cause analysis and timeline of the event.